With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 - A detailed assessment of your mouth and teeth condition should be made prior to an extraction.

-- X-rays may well be taken to give a different view on the teeth causing concern.
+- X-rays will be taken to give a different view on the teeth causing concern.

 - Diagnosis/consideration of alternative treatment

-- The diagnosis might be tooth removal, but extraction is not always the only option.
+- The treatment options may be tooth removal, but extraction is not always the only option.

 - Make sure consideration has been made for possible alternative options.